JackHannnnnn/MSIM_capstone/README.md

 2. Change your working directory to ``../MSIM_capstone/visualization``.

 3. If you are first time user, run the code below in terminal.
-Make sure you are using python2 environment.
+Make sure you are under **Python2 environment**.
+If you are not first time user, feel free to skip this step.
 ```
 python setup.py develop
 ```
-If you are not first time user, feel free to skip this step.

 4. Run the code below to setup local host.
 ```